Kaholo/kaholo-plugin-aws-ec2/README.md

 5. Gateway ID (String) **Optional** - ID of an internet gateway.
 If specified make the Internet Gateway specified the target of the route.
 6. NAT Gateway ID (String) **Optional** - ID of a NAT gateway.
 If specified make the NAT Gateway specified the target of the route.
 7. Instance ID (String) **Optional** - ID of an Instance.
 If specified make the Instance specified the target of the route.
+8. Destination CIDR Block **Required** - This route will target all IPv4 addresses in the specified IP block.
 8. Dry Run (Boolean) **Optional** - If specified, don't make any changes, just check if you have sufficant permissions to do this action.
 Default value is false.
 **Can only accepot one of paramaters 5-7**